-The estimated difference in birth weight is 89.08 grams in 2001 and 84.13 in 2002, and it is statistically significant at any conventional level.
-Since the majority of Ecuadorians in the early 2000s were recent immigrants, these estimates of the healthy immigrant effect are not likely to be affected by the process of assimilation or acculturation.
+The estimated difference in birth weight shows an advantage in favor of immigrants of 89.08 grams in 2001 and 84.97 in 2002, and it is statistically significant at any conventional level.
+Since the majority of Ecuadorians in the early 2000s were recent immigrants, these estimates are not likely to be affected by the process of assimilation or acculturation.

-By 2005, the estimated difference in birth weight had increased to 115.83 grams.
+By 2005, the estimated difference in birth weight had increased to 116.02 grams.
 The interpretation of the evolution of the health gap requires caution.
 First, the Vital Statistics do not contain information on the years since arrival and thus after 2001-2002, after the massive arrival of Ecuadorians to Spain, it is not possible to disentangle the contribution of assimilation from that of the initial health advantage.
 Moreover, by 2005 a non negligible fraction of Ecuadorians had been naturalized and could not longer be identified in the data as immigrants.
-Accordingly, the presence of selection could also affect the behavior of the health gap.